NREL/MODAQ2/docs/src/configurator.md

 An existing M2 yaml configuration file can be loaded for editing or a new one created from scratch.
 Much of the Configurator operation is the same either way.

 #### Load an Existing Configuration File
-Select **Load Config** button (1) and select existing yaml file from file dialog box that pops up.
+Select **Load Config** button (1) and select an existing yaml file from file dialog box that pops up.
 The M2 nodes available in that configuration file will be populated to the node selection listbox (6).

 #### Starting from Scratch
 Select the **Add Node** dropdown box (5) and select a node to add to the configuration in the node selection listbox (6).
 Repeat this process until all nodes are added to listbox.